 These scenic outdoor bars offer sweeping views of Budapest, many of them from up above.
 Expect a lively crowd of trendy people, along with pricey wine and cocktails.
-Although most places remain open year-round (they're partially indoor), they're best during the al fresco season.
+Being indoor-outdoor spaces, most are open year-round, but you will enjoy them best during the al fresco season.

 Kiosk is a hip restaurant and cocktail bar in the heart of Budapest, favored by trendy locals and plenty of tourists.
 Kiosk has at least two things going for it: a stunning view of the Danube and the Elisabeth Bridge from its outdoor patio, and a dramatically high-ceilinged, industrial chic interior.
 (Interestingly, the building houses a Roman Catholic high school upstairs, in fact, there's a chapel right above Kiosk.) .